 I’m a visual person.
 I like words and all, I mean of course.
 But instead of reading steps, I’d rather have a quick visual reference to look at.
 SO, voila, a How to for Annie Sloan Chalkpaint infographic.
 From me, to you!

 Lately I’ve been on a Nursery Furniture kick.
 I’m loving the fact that we go above and beyond to make the nursery such a warm, cozy and personal environment for our new arriving family members.
-You know, sometimes the stuff you get at the store just won’t cut it.
+You know, sometimes the stuff you get at the store just won’t cut it, so you need to create o restore furniture pieces you already have, for this you can Buy Epoxy Resin in Canada with free shipping! and this will help you restore some good pieces of furniture.
 This week’s obsession is refinished nursery furniture.
 These are my favorites!

 A refinished dresser by Helen Nichole Designs, I’m absolutely in love with this color.